Flexible-Sector 6DMA Base Station: Modeling and Design: System Model

 \subsection{Flexible-Sector BS}

 We consider the uplink transmission in a single-cell system consisting of a multi-antenna BS and multiple single-antenna users, as illustrated in Fig.~\ref{fig:systemModel_phy}.
 We assume that the BS is equipped with $N\geq1$ antennas in total, denoted by set $\mathcal{N}\triangleq\{1,2,\cdots,N\}$.
 The antennas are allocated to $B$ sectors, denoted by set $\mathcal{B}\triangleq\{1,2,\cdots,B\}$, with $B\geq1$.
 Each sector is assumed to have an equal coverage in azimuth angle due to the use of directional antennas, which is given by angle $\Phi\triangleq\frac{2\pi}{B}$.
 Different from conventional BS with a fixed number of antennas in each sector, we propose a flexible-sector BS where the antennas at the BS can be flexibly allocated over different sectors.
 Specifically, the set of antennas in sector $b\in\mathcal{B}$ is denoted by set $\mathcal{N}_{b},\mathcal{N}_{b}\subset\mathcal{N}$, with $N_{b}\triangleq\vert \mathcal{N}_{b} \vert$ denoting the number of antennas allocated to sector $b$.
 As shown in Fig.~\ref{fig:systemModel_phy}, the antennas are placed along a circular track with radius $d$ at the BS, while those for each sector are placed at the angular center of each sector.
+In particular, a minimum inter-antenna spacing (guard distance) is enforced to mitigate mutual coupling and spatial correlation among adjacent antennas.
 The antennas can move freely along the circular track from one sector to another such that the number of antennas in each sector can be flexibly adjusted.
 Moreover, we assume that the angular centers of all antennas in different sectors can rotate flexibly along the circular track by a common azimuth angle, leading to corresponding rotations of orthogonal coverage regions of all sectors in azimuth angle.
 We set the center of the circular track as the reference position of the BS.
 The users are assumed to be randomly distributed on the ground within the circular cell of radius $D$ and centered at the BS location.

 To avoid interference across different sectors, we assume that the antennas in each sector have a directional radiation pattern (in the case of $B>1$), which is modeled as a truncated function in azimuth angle.\footnote{When $B=1$ and $\Phi=2\pi$, the introduced system in Fig.~\ref{fig:systemModel} reduces to a single-sector BS with omnidirectional antennas.} Specifically, the azimuth beamwidth of each antenna is set to be $\Phi$.
 Thus, the corresponding antenna gain in azimuth angle $\phi$ is given by \cite{balanis2016antenna,lyu2018uav}